Log canonical $3$-fold complements: Complements for relative log Fano 3-folds

 \section{Complements for relative log Fano 3-folds}

 In this section, we prove the statement of Theorem~\ref{main-theorem-hyper} in the relative log Fano case.
 In particular, we prove the following statement.

 \begin{proposition} Let $\mathcal{R} \subset [0,1]$ be a finite set of rational numbers.
-There exists a natural number $n$ only depending on $\mathcal{R}$ which satisfies the following.
-Let $X\rightarrow T$ be a projective contraction between normal quasi-projective varieties so that the log canonical $3$-fold $(X,B)$ is Fano over $t\in T$ and the coefficients of $B$ belong to $\Phi(\mathcal{R})$.
+There exists a natural number $n$ only depending on $\mathcal{R}$ that satisfies the following.
+Let $X\rightarrow T$ be a contraction between normal quasi-projective varieties such that the log canonical $3$-fold $(X,B)$ is log Fano over $t\in T$ and the coefficients of $B$ belong to $\Phi(\mathcal{R})$.
 Then, up to shrinking $T$ around $t$, we can find

 such that $(X,B+\Gamma/n)$ is a log canonical pair. \end{proposition}